-In most cases the concept of ownership is an illusion.
+In most cases, the concept of ownership is an illusion.
 Ownership is not about possession it is about responsibility.
-What we own matters far less than what you take ownership for.
+What we own matters far less than what you take ownership of.
 What we take responsibility for is far more important than what we think we own.
 When we own failure it can never own us.
 We must take ownership of our lives, our future and the world around us.
 For we can change only what we own.

 In high-performance organizations, there’s a strong link between employees who take ownership, having a culture of accountability, and having a high trust workplace.
-All three are critical to embed into the culture and values of an organization.
+All three are critical to embedding into the culture and values of an organization.

 What does it mean to take ownership at work?